Do I need a car in Delhi?

 If you live in the suburbs it is best to have a car, although most companies that regularly hire expats provide transportation

 .
 Even so, this provision is hardly ever full time, thus expats living in the suburbs can be stuck there during the evenings without a vehicle.
-Expats should considering hiring a local driver to assist them in getting around the city.
+Expats should consider hiring a local driver to assist them in getting around the city.

 There are a host of easily hailed taxis available within the city though, and if in the very busy city centre it is possible to get around without a car.